cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+11/1/2020

+Added a search in the Photo List to pull up photos from the same date - this came up when looking for older photos where expanding to 'day' was an obvious/useful action after filtering for one of the photos.

+Change the default css to have the same styling for tags and photo details.

+Fixed missing help text on Tags and Folders.

 10/23/2020